trailofbits/mquire/README.md

 - **log_messages** - Internal mquire logs showing analysis progress, warnings, and errors

-### Tools
+## Commands

+mquire provides three main commands:

+- **`mquire shell`** - Start an interactive SQL shell to query memory snapshots
+- **`mquire query`** - Execute a single SQL query and output results (supports JSON or table format)
-- **mq-file-dump** - Extract files from the kernel's file cache to recover files directly from memory.
+- **`mquire dump`** - Extract files from the kernel's file cache to recover files directly from memory.
 Currently works with files opened through file descriptors (from the process file descriptor table).
 Does not yet support extracting data from memory-mapped files.

 ## Use cases